-Although the concept of a state’s sovereignty over its natural resources is rooted in the old principle of territorial sovereignty, the United Nations General Assembly has further encouraged it declaring, inter alia, that the right of peoples and nations to permanent sovereignty over their natural resources and wealth must be exercised in the interest of their national development, and of the well-being of the people of the state.
+Although the concept of a state’s sovereignty over its natural resources is rooted in the old principle of territorial sovereignty, the United Nations General Assembly has further encouraged it by declaring, among other things, that the right of peoples and nations to permanent sovereignty over their natural resources and wealth must be exercised in the interest of their national development, and of the well-being of the people of the state.

-This environmental law recognizes that the State is a trustee of all natural resources, the enjoyment of which is subject to a measure of control necessary to protect the legitimate interest of all sections and stakeholders in the larger framework of strategic national interests.
+This environmental law recognises that the State is a trustee of all-natural resources, the enjoyment of which is subject to a measure of control necessary to protect the legitimate interest of all sections and stakeholders in the larger framework of strategic national interests.

 The Duty To Compensate For Harm

-States are responsible to ensure that activities within their jurisdiction or control do not cause damage to the environment of other states or areas beyond the limits of their national jurisdiction.
+States are responsible for ensuring that activities within their jurisdiction or control do not cause damage to the environment of other states or areas beyond the limits of their national jurisdiction.
 Injuries result from violations of this generally accepted rule.

-Any state responsible for a violation of international law has to stop the wrongful conduct and re-establish the condition that existed prior to the wrongful
+Any state responsible for a violation of international law has to stop the wrongful conduct and re-establish the condition that existed prior to the illegal

 conduct.
 If it is impossible to re-establish the pre-existing condition, the state should provide compensation.